palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

     todoTable.put(
             TodoTable.TodoRow.of(person),
-            TodoTable.TodoColumnValue.of(
-                    TodoTable.TodoColumn.of(size1, cost1), description1),
+            TodoTable.TodoColumnValue.of(TodoTable.TodoColumn.of(size1, cost1), description1),
-                    TodoTable.TodoColumn.of(size2, cost2), description2));
+            TodoTable.TodoColumnValue.of(TodoTable.TodoColumn.of(size2, cost2), description2));

-Note that if the table already consists of a value for a given row-key and dynamic column values, then this put will overwrite the existing value.
+Note that if the table already consists of a value for a given row key and dynamic column key, then this put will overwrite the existing value.

 Retrieval